dromeroc/starter-hugo-academic/content/events/events.md

 date: 2022-03-25T19:56:59-03:00
 ---

-**As a public good, here you can find a collection of forthcoming conferences and workshops in macroeconomics and finance**
+**As a public good, here you can find a list of forthcoming conferences and workshops in macroeconomics and finance**

 - ["13th MoFiR Workshop on Banking"](https://sites.google.com/view/mofirseminars/home)
     - Submission deadline: January 15, 2024